avatorl/Deneb-Vega-Templates/README.md

 Read the official Deneb website: https://deneb-viz.github.io/templates

-### Support
+## Support

 Do you need help with the templates or with any other Deneb/Vega visualizations?

-See https://github.com/avatorl/Deneb-Vega-Help/
+Create an issue at https://github.com/avatorl/Deneb-Vega-Help/ to get assistance from the author.

 ## About the Templates

-The chart type selection for the templates is based on [the Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary)
+The chart type selection for the templates is based on the [Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary)

 Power BI report with example charts for all the templates: https://powerofbi.org/deneb-vega-templates/